Skillhouse: Release

 Film rights to Skillhouse were acquired by Red Sea Media.
 The film was premiered at Sundance Film Festival on January 24, 2025, and had a limited theatrical release via Fathom Entertainment on July 11, 2025.

 Reception

 Critical reception for Skillhouse has been negative.
 Bloody Disgusting's Matt Donato panned Skillhouse, criticizing its characters as unlikeable and giving viewers "no reason to care about any of the contestants".
-He further noted that the film was "the MadTV to Deadstream’s Saturday Night Live in terms of quality, but even that’s giving too much credit" and that it contributed to "the misconception that horror cinema is only senseless blood and guts."
+He further noted that the film was "the MadTV to Deadstreams Saturday Night Live in terms of quality, but even that’s giving too much credit" and that it contributed to "the misconception that horror cinema is only senseless blood and guts."
 Jeff Ewing of Collider was also critical, stating that the cinematography was flat, that the actors lacked performative skill, that the film lacked good suspense, and that while the film had well-executed gore, that it did not follow the in-universe rules and "muddles its premise".